 Renewable energy costs have been on the decline,[5] — making it competitive with other kinds of energy.
 But serious changes in usage need to be made to make renewable energy a viable energy source.
 Although green energy technology is expanding, it will not be able to keep up with continued and rising demand.

-The ultimate tool energy companies will use to reduce the amount of energy being consumed is cost, which will continue to increase.
+Energy companies will use cost, which will continue to increase, as their ultimate tool to reduce energy consumption.
 Unfortunately, many businesses are still adopting a philosophy of “if it ain’t broke, don’t fix it.”
-For operations that take this approach, the high costs of energy waste quickly add up to significant loss of potential profit growth.
+For operations that take this approach, the high costs of energy waste quickly add up to a significant loss of potential profit growth.

-Forward-thinking companies are adopting guidelines to ensure their operations look at energy efficiency as a large part of their sustainability efforts.
-By making small changes to lighting, air conditioning usage and switching off equipment when not in use, annual energy consumption can be notably reduced.
-Once the basics are addressed, power factor correction or energy monitoring will pay big dividends by helping management obtain a better understanding of which systems consume the most energy.
+Forward-thinking companies are adopting guidelines to ensure their operations consider energy efficiency a large part of their sustainability efforts.
+By making small changes to lighting, air conditioning usage, and equipment switching off when not in use, annual energy consumption can be notably reduced.
+Once the basics are addressed, power factor correction or energy monitoring will pay big dividends by helping management better understand which systems consume the most energy.
 This information will drive informed decisions that ultimately create more efficient processes.

 References